- 206 Aptitude Tests

 An interview can be a dreaded affair for some candidates, as it may include certain complex processes to check out their skills and capabilities.
 Thus, giving a thought beforehand to the interview and having the right preparation can help the candidate master the same.

 A few questions typically asked in an interview are mentioned below:

 Although it is a frequently asked question, some candidates may overlook it while preparing for an interview.
 Through this question, an interviewer wants to know the characteristics that make up an individual’s personality.

 While answering this question, candidates either narrate their complete professional history or divulge their personal details.
 However, some may start pitching themselves as the ideal candidate for the job which is best left to a later part of the interview.

-The best way to respond to this question is sharing a little information from one’s professional front, including a few skills and some personal details.
-These should relate to the passion that drives the individual, and hobbies and activities they undertake to upgrade their skills and to develop their personalities, such as reading and volunteer work.
+The best way to respond to this question is to share a little information from one’s professional front, including a few skills and some personal details.
+These should relate to the passion that drives the individual, and the hobbies and activities they undertake to upgrade their skills and to develop their personalities, such as reading and volunteer work.
 The answer must be short while revealing enough information to keep the interviewer interested.

 Another question that interviewers usually have on their list is asking the interviewee about their strengths.
 This helps the interviewer match the candidate’s skills to the job profile and select the person who will excel the most in the position.

 Instead of being genuine with their replies, some candidates may try to give some false information that they think will impress the interviewer.
 Exaggeration is not recommended while answering this question.

 The ideal way to reflect upon one’s strengths is by giving examples of situations wherein the person had tackled challenges by relying upon their skills and experiences.
 Discussing two or three core strengths is better instead of blurting out every word that comes to their mind.